SoftwareBrothers/adminjs-upload/src/index.doc.md

 - maximum size of the file
 - available mime types

-Take a look at {@link module:@admin-bro/upload.UploadOptions UploadOptions} here as well.
+Take a look at {@link UploadOptions} here as well.

 ## Example models and addon configurations

+Take a look at this database model working with google cloud for a reference:

 ### Sequelize database with Google Cloud